 received at the measuring STA.
 For each unique Transmitter Address, the STA reports the Transmitter

-Address, number of frames received from this transmitter, average power level (RCPI) for these frames, and BSSID indicated by the transmitter.
+Address, number of frames received from this transmitter, average power level (RCPI) for PPDUs containing these frames, and BSSID indicated by the transmitter.

 Clause 6